syntasso/instruqt-kubecon/04-install-crd-on-kubernetes/assignment.md

 📕 Summary
 ==============

-After this section you have successfully installed a new Custom Resource Defintion onto your Kuberenetes cluster.
+After this challenge you have successfully installed a new Custom Resource Definition onto your Kubernetes cluster.

 Soon you will request an instance of this but first, you will get to dig into the controller that you created alongside this CRD.